 Months of entry

-This programme explores the diversity of global religious and spiritual life, and probes relationships between religion, spirituality, society, identity, ethics and popular culture.
-Students are enabled to study the phenomenon of religion from a wide range of disciplinary perspectives.
+This course will enable you to explore the diversity of global religious and spiritual life; probe relationships between religion, spirituality, society, identity, ethics and popular culture; explore texts and traditions; consider the phenomenon of religion from a range of disciplinary perspectives; receive training in advanced research skills; and undertake field research.

 Qualification and course duration